dotnet/docs-aspire/docs/messaging/kafka-integration.md

 ### Add Kafka consumer

 To register an `IConsumer<TKey, TValue>` for use via the dependency injection container, call the <xref:Microsoft.Extensions.Hosting.AspireKafkaConsumerExtensions.AddKafkaConsumer%2A> extension method in the _:::no-loc text="Program.cs":::_ file of your client-consuming project.
 The method takes two generic parameters corresponding to the type of the key and the type of the message to receive from the broker.
-These generic parameters are used to new an instance of `ConsumerBuilder<TKey, TValue>`.
+These generic parameters are used by `AddKafkaConsumer` to create an instance of `ConsumerBuilder<TKey, TValue>`.
 This method also takes connection name parameter.

 ```csharp
 builder.AddKafkaConsumer<string, string>("messaging");